sodadata/docs/soda-cl/filters.md

 ### Configure variables for connection configuration

 You can use variables to:
-* resolve credentials in configuration files using system variables; see [Configure Soda Library]({% link soda-library/configure.md %}#provide-credentials-as-system-variables)
+* resolve credentials in configuration files using system variables; see [Configure Soda]({% link soda-library/install.md %}#provide-credentials-as-system-variables)
 * pass variables for values in configuration files; see instructions below

 If you use Soda Library to execute Soda scans for data quality, you can pass variables at scan time to provide values for data source connection configuration keys in your configuration YAML file.
 For example, you may wish to pass a variable for the value of `password` in your configuration YAML.
 Except with a `NOW` variable, you cannot use variables in checks you write in an agreement in Soda Cloud as it is impossible to provide the variable values at scan time.